vanessa-yaneva/WinForms-Image-Resizer/README.md

 # ImageResizer WinForms Application 📸

 ## Overview 🌟
-The ImageResizer is a custom WinForms application that downscales images.
-It allows users to select an image, specify a downscaling factor (percentage of the original size), and generates a new image.
+The ImageResizer is a custom WinForms application designed for image downscaling.
+It enables users to select an image, specify a downscaling factor as a percentage of the original size, choose from two available downscaling algorithms, and effortlessly generate a new, downscaled image.

 ## Features 🚀
 - **Select Image**: Choose an image file. 📁